jetesdal/SeaLevelDocs/source/hamlington20jgr.rst

     - Areas where the lack of understanding or gaps in knowledge inhibit the ability to assess future sea-level change are discussed
     - The role of the expanded sea-level observation network in improving our understanding of sea-level change is highlighted

-:Corresponding author: C. M. Little
+:Corresponding author: B. D. Hamlington

 :Citation: Hamlington, B. D., Gardner, A. S., Ivins, E., Lenaerts, J. T. M., Reager, J. T., Trossman, D. S., et al. (2020).
 Understanding of contemporary regional sea-level change and the implications for the future.
 Reviews of Geophysics, 58, e2019RG000672. https://doi.org/10.1029/2019RG000672